 This year, the phonics screening check will be undertaken by both Year 1 and Year 2.

-All children in Year 1 will take the phonics screening check during the week beginning June 12th 2017
+Year 1 children will undertake the phonics screening check the week commencing 12th June 2023

 What is in the phonics screening check?

-There are two sections in this 40-word check and it will assess phonics skills and knowledge learned through Reception and Year 1.
+There are two sections in this 40-word check and it will assess phonics skills and knowledge learned through Reception, Year 1 and Year 2.
 Your child will read up to four words per page for their teacher and they will probably do the check in one sitting of about 5-10 minutes.